Medically reviewed by Drugs.com. Last updated on Nov 23, 2021.

 - Cancer, any type—Use with caution.
 May make this condition worse.

-- Skin cancer or tumors at the site of the skin ulcer—Should not be used in patients with this condition.
+- Skin cancer or tumor at the application site—Should not be used in patients with this condition.

 - Wounds that show exposed joints, tendons, ligaments, or bone—Use of becaplermin is not recommended because it is not known if it would work for these conditions.